Australia shares fall on materials and financials; NZ extends losses

-June 21 Australian shares tumbled on Wednesday as materials stocks suffered due to slumping commodities prices while financial counters hit a one-week low.
+June 21 (Reuters) - Australian shares tumbled on Wednesday as materials stocks suffered due to slumping commodities prices while financial counters hit a one-week low.

 The S&P/ASX 200 index was down 1.4 percent, or 77.55 points, to 5,679.70 at 0329 GMT.
 The benchmark on Tuesday ended 0.8 percent lower.